FreemapSlovakia/freemap-v3-nodejs-backend/README.md

 ## Running in production mode

-For development please create `config/production.json` configuration.
+Please create `config/production.json` configuration.
 It will inherint from `config/default.json`.

 ```bash
 npm i